danielvolosov/danielvolosov/README.md

 Welcome to my GitHub:octocat:!
 This is a collection of my personal projects, demos, algorithm practice and general contributions.
 I always appreciate a chance to collaborate on new and interesting challenges, so if you'd like to collaborate - please don't hesitate to reach out!

+You'll generally find me writing a lot of JavaScript (more TypeScript these days), Java and as of recently, Python.
+While I have my go-to frameworks & libraries, I always enjoy learning and trying new technologies!

 :house:  ->  For more information - check out [danielvolosov.dev](https://danielvolosov.dev/).

 :email:  ->  Questions?
 Feel free to send me a [tweet](https://twitter.com/@danielvolosov)!